22 National Parks And Reserves To Visit in Israel

 Utopia Park located 13 miles East from Netanya, next to Bahan Kibbutz.
 Having a total area of 4 square kilometers (or 1,5 square miles) this park is unique because of recreated nature of tropical jungle.
 While there you can admire the beauty of palm-trees, orchids, carnivorous and aquatic plants, exotic birds and fish.
 Don’t forget to visit stylized cave with mini-zoo inside, that will surely gladden you to observe various animal’s life.
 For plant lovers, there is an opportunity to purchase orchids and high variety of horticultural crops.

 The territory of the Nahal Alexander National Park stretches several miles along a Nahal Alexander stream starting from the suburbs of Hadera and Netanya to the stream mouth near the Mediterranean Sea.
-This stream was once known for the crocodiles that were brought here from Egypt.
-By the end of Nineteenth Century crocodiles were completely annihilated, while their place was taken by soft-shell turtles that became main attraction here.
+This stream was once home to crocodiles that were brought here from Egypt.
+By the end of 19th century, there were no crocodiles left, while soft-shell turtles became main attraction here.
 Some species may reach up to 45 inches while having 50 kg weight.
 During winter months stream mouth is a place for spawning mullet.

 Beit Guvrin is a unique natural and historical reserve, located near Kibbutz with the same name.
-Main attractions to see here are: Crusader castle and the ruins of ancient city as well as numerous caves and underground tunnels.
+Main attractions to see here are Crusader castle and the ruins of the ancient city as well as numerous caves and underground tunnels.

 THE DEAD SEA AND JUDEAN DESERT